SoftwareTestingQALyit2018Test/JavaTest/README.md

 ## The SUT Fails...
-For the sake of completeness we make a minor alteration to the helloWorld class to make it fail one of the unit tests:
+For the sake of completeness we make a minor alteration to the helloWorld class to make it fail one of the unit tests, the lower case 'g' on the string 'goodbye':

 ```java
     public String sayGoodbye(){